sarnobat/botreport/README.md

-To compile and run the program, execute:
+To compile and run the program, simply execute:

 	sh run.sh